ebenhaezer19/WIFI-SCANNER/README.md

 **Description:**

-WIFROG (Wi-Fi Recovery and Optimization Gadget) is a powerful and educational tool designed for ethical hacking enthusiasts and cybersecurity professionals.
+WIFROG is a powerful and educational tool designed for ethical hacking enthusiasts and cybersecurity professionals.
 This program employs brute force techniques to test the security of Wi-Fi networks by attempting to recover passwords through systematic guessing.

 **Key Features:**